getsentry/rfcs/text/0071-continue-trace-over-process-boundaries.md

 Because the serialization format of the bagagge (and thus the dynamic sampling context) stays the same, just the carrier is a new one, it should be 100% compatible to other integrations and will not break dynamic sampling.

+So: No drawbacks.

 # Unresolved questions

-- Should create a new `transaction_info.source` for this kind of transactions that span one execution of a process?
+- Should we create a new `transaction_info.source` for this kind of transactions that span one execution of a process?

 # Appendix A